-Using containers makes Bitbar Cloud also very scalable from user point of view.
-Because there are no artificial limitations on number of concurrent sessions you can spin up as many identical environments as you need.
+Using containers makes Bitbar Cloud also very scalable from user’s point of view.
+Because there are no artificial limitations on the number of concurrent sessions, you can spin up as many identical environments as you need.

 This parallelism will significantly accelerate your workloads, whether you use the environments for running tests, compiling application binaries or for scanning through your code for in static code analysis purposes.
-Scale means saved time and that means more time for you to focus on really value adding tasks.
+Scale means saved time and that means more time for you to focus on value-adding tasks.

 In the next blog post of this series, we will introduce what tools and libraries are included in standard Bitbar Mac OS X / iOS containers and we’ll show some examples how you can customize those to suit your needs.

 Learn these 3 aspects to wisely turn your mobile development team into agile, efficient and productive mode.Download